Tby23rd/MongoNextNodeApp1/README.md

 ```

 **Note**: Ensure you never commit your `.env` file containing sensitive information to any public repository.
 Add `.env` to your `.gitignore` file to prevent this.

-## Usage

-1. Once the project is set up and your MongoDB details are correctly added to the `.env` file, navigate to `http://localhost:3000` in your web browser.
-2. You should see the data fetched from MongoDB displayed on tables on the webpage.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 Make sure to replace `your_mongodb_connection_string` and `your_database_name` with your actual MongoDB connection string and database name in the `.env` file.
 If you're using Next.js, and you want to use environment variables for development purposes (i.e., variables that are only available in the development environment), you can use an `.env.local` file.